Skip to content

 curl https://fx.wtf/example.json | fx .issues @.title

 The @ operator is a shorthand for .map(x => x).
-One benefit of using @ instead of .[] is that @ character does not require quotes in bash/zsh.
+One benefit of using @ instead of .[] is that the @ character does not require quotes in bash/zsh.

 Edit-in-place

-Use spread operator to modify the input:
+Use the spread operator to modify the input:

 sh